canonical/vanilla-framework/templates/docs/patterns/lists.md

 <span class="p-label--new">New</span>

-Apply the class `.p-inline-list--stretch` to stretch the list items along the whole width of the container.
+Apply the class `.p-inline-list--stretch` to stretch the list items to fill the full width of the parent container.

 <div class="embedded-example"><a href="/docs/examples/patterns/lists/lists-inline-stretch/" class="js-example">
 View example of the stretched list pattern
 </a></div>

-You can use align utilities to align content of the individual items.
+You can use the align utilities to align the content of individual items.

 <div class="embedded-example"><a href="/docs/examples/patterns/lists/lists-inline-stretch-align/" class="js-example">
 View example of the stretched list pattern with alignment